 I’ve seen multiple questions in various support groups asking how to increase extremely low ferritin levels.
 I relate to these posts, especially since Aubby used to never tolerate oral iron supplements in any form like many of the posts also specify.
-She required IV iron infusions because she couldn’t tolerate oral iron of any kind until I finally found a couple that worked, and she’s allergic to beef and likely to chicken so just giving her meat couldn’t work.
+She required IV iron infusions (like this person’s experience detailed at Patient’s Lounge) because she couldn’t tolerate oral iron of any kind until I finally found a couple that worked, and she’s allergic to beef and likely to chicken so just giving her meat couldn’t work.
 So I’m sharing what it took to get my daughter’s iron on the right track.

 Live Probiotic Helps Gut Bacteria Process Nutrients

 Live probiotic made all the difference for my girl who chronically had an iron level of 7 (full panels done).

 An important part of the makeup of the probiotics that’ve actually proven useful is that they contain SBOs (soil based organisms).